Amjad-Toama/Advanced-Programming-in-Java/Four in a Row/README.md

 - Two players take turns dropping colored discs into a vertically suspended grid.
 - The first player to connect four of their discs in a row (horizontally, vertically, or diagonally) wins the game.

-## Customization

-- Experiment with different board sizes and themes for a personalized gaming experience.
-- Fine-tune game settings to match your preferred level of challenge.

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, new features, or bug fixes, please open an issue or submit a pull request.
 Refer to the [contributing guidelines](CONTRIBUTING.md) for more details.